-Alex's Wife Margot Had Not Been Murdered; Margot's Death Was Staged by Jacques Laurentin (Alex's Father in Law), Who Covered Up the Truth About What Had Happened, To Prevent Retaliation From the Neuvilles; The Couple Was Eventually Reunited
+Alex's Wife Margot Had Not Been Murdered; Margot's Death Was Staged by Jacques Laurentin (Alex's Father in Law), Who Covered Up the Truth About What Had Happened, To Prevent Retaliation From the Neuvilles; The Couple Was Eventually Reunited After Eight Years

 When she swam back to the dock to get her clothes, he heard her calling him as she was attacked in the forest, but when he swam back to the dock to help her, he was knocked unconscious with a baseball bat and fell back into the water (unexpectedly, Alex was found unconscious on the dock, and he remained unconscious for three days).

-The film concluded with Alex returning to his country home, where he was united with Margot next to the tree where they had carved their initials - with eight new hash marks next to their names.
+The film concluded with Alex returning to his country home, where he was finally united with Margot next to the tree where they had carved their initials - with eight new hash marks next to their names.

-The Tenant (1976) (aka La Locataire)
+The Tenant (1976, Fr.) (aka La Locataire)

 An Enigmatic Ending - Was Trelkovsky an Insane Character in the Mind of Simone?
 Was He the Victim of a Conspiracy?
 Or Was He Just Crazy?

+However, one must ask - was the patient Simone - or Trelkovsky?
+Was Trelkovsky reliving or reidentifying with his earlier hospital visit from Simone's perspective, that of the mummified "patient" looking up at Trelkovsky himself?
 Some theorists speculated that Trelkovsky was only an imaginary character created in the mind of the insane, hospitalized Simone.

-Tenebre/Unsane (1982, It./USA)
+Tenebrae/Unsane (1982, It./USA) (aka Tenebre)

 There Were Two Killers: (1) Obsessed Fan and Victim Cristiano Berti, and (2) Writer Peter Neal

 The killer was inspired by the book's content and composed cryptic notes addressed to the author after each gruesome murder.
-The first murders included:

 Emma Died of Cancer, Leaving Two Sons Behind

 Emma said a final goodbye to her two young sons Teddy (Huckleberry Fox) and bratty Tommy (Troy Bishop) in her Lincoln General Hospital room just before her death.
 After she had makeup applied to her face to cover her pale pallor, she spoke to them, but was unable to break through to her distant, over-critical oldest son Tommy.
 After a hug from Teddy and a reluctant kiss from Tommy, she asked Teddy as he left the room: "I was so scared.
 And I think it went pretty well, don't you?"

-Soon after, she expired with one final glance at Aurora as husband Flap Horton (Jeff Daniels) slept unawares.
+Soon after, she expired with one final glance at Aurora as husband Flap Horton slept unawares.
 Aurora blamed herself: "I'm so stupid, so stupid.
 Somehow, I thought, somehow I thought when she finally went that - that it would be a relief.
 Oh, my sweet little darling.
 Oh dear, there's nothing harder."

 After the funeral during the wake, Aurora's neighbor and close friend, retired astronaut Garrett Breedlove (Jack Nicholson) supportively paid special attention to Emma's long-neglected son Tommy.